brettchalupa/brettchalupa.github.io/_works/daily.md

 description: A daily podcast show on Bumpers where Brett tells stories and talks about what has been going on.
 tags:
 - Podcast
+- hidden
 layout: work
 period: December 2016
 image: /uploads/daily-cover.png
 ---

+_Note: Bumpers, the host of this experiment, is no longer functioning.
+The episodes sadly aren't available for listening._

 A [Bumpers](https://bumpers.fm/brett) experiment where I told stories and shared my thoughts on various topics every day.
 The show was retired